Lymphocytic choriomeningitis: Epidemiology

-LCMV has been isolated from fleas, ticks, cockroaches, Culicoides and Aedes mosquitoes.
-Ticks, lice and mosquitoes have been shown to transmit this virus mechanically in the laboratory.
 The presence of LCMV in laboratories may cause serious long-term repercussions to worker safety.
 In 1989, an outbreak among humans occurred in a US cancer research institute that studied the effects of various therapeutic and diagnostic agents in animal models.
 Such agents had been developed in the animal care facility, which periodically screened sentinel animals for extraneous infection.
 Due to an oversight, no sentinel animals were monitored from August 1988 to March 1989.
 When testing resumed, LCMV antibodies were found in the oldest sentinel hamsters.
 Several workers reported symptoms consistent with LCMV infection, leading to an investigation.
 Blood samples were obtained and tested for LCMV antibodies.
 Of the 82 workers that were tested, seven had definite serologic evidence of past LCMV infection, and two were hospitalized for an acute febrile illness.
 All seven reported direct contact with the animals at the institute.

 An additional hazard associated with LCMV in laboratories misleading experimental results.
 Interference with research may involve: